mrfearless/ModernUI-Docs/source/Advanced/index.rst

 Advanced
 ========

-The following topics cover more detail about some technical aspects of building the ModernUI library and integrating the RadASM autocomplete files.
+The following topics cover more detail about some technical aspects of building the ModernUI library and also integrating the RadASM autocomplete / intellisense files, installing the design time ModernUI controls for RadASM and adding the UASM assembler to RadASM.

 Contents: